History & General

 This season's bean

-seeds should be ready to be sent out around the end of October/
+seeds should be ready to be sent out from around the end of October

-middle of November this year - for next year's planting.
+middle of April next year - for next year's planting.
 It

 seems that requests are starting to outstrip what I grow for